Elevation: 4,901 ft

 This peak is not in the book.

 Federal Butte sits southwest of Murphy, Idaho.
-The peak juts out from the higher peaks to the south, giving it a nice 360 degree view, which encompasses a huge swath of southwestern Idaho.
+The peak juts out from the higher peaks to the south, giving it a nice 360-degree view, which encompasses a huge swath of southwestern Idaho.
 This peak is Class 2 from almost any direction.
+USGS Murphy

-The peak can be approached from Murphy and ID-78 from the Silver City Road, which leads past the peak’s steeper east side, or from Moores Creek on its west side.
+The peak can be approached from Murphy and ID-78 via the Silver City Road which leads past the peak’s steeper east side or from Moores Creek on its west side.
 I climbed the peak from Moores Creek.

 We drove another 1.3 miles up this road and parked at roughly 4,000 feet.
 You can drive to the next drainage but there is not much room to turn around.
 See my GPS track below for the road approach.

 Once you are on the west side of the peak, you can ascend any place that you like.
 We followed the drainage that runs up to the pass between Federal Butte and Peak 5591.
-Then we ascended the broad south ridge to the summit.
-We reached the summit in 1.4 mikes with 900 feet of gain.
+Then we ascended the broad South Ridge to the summit.
+We reached the summit in 1.4 mikes with 900 feet of elevation gain.